What is the difference between a Key Performance Indicator and a Key Performance Index?

 Is it OK to mix leading and lagging indicators?

-Leading performance indicators are measures that tell you how you did, so are backward looking.
+Lagging performance indicators are measures that tell you how you did, so are backward looking.
 Profit is a commonly used, important, lagging performance indictor.
-Leading indicators tell you how things will likely in the future, so give you a chance to take action before things happen.
+Leading indicators tell you how things will likely perform in the future, so give you a chance to take action before things happen.
 Customer satisfaction would be a leading indicator for repeat sales.

 The most important thing with index KPIs is that they make sense.
 So if it makes sense to combine leading and lagging indicators then go ahead.
 For example a sales index might include both sale performance (lagging) and the sales funnel health (leading).